E-Commerce M&A Case Studies

 Background of the Deal

 In 2017, Amazon acquired Whole Foods for $13.7 billion, marking a pivotal moment in e-commerce and retail history.
-Whole Foods, a premium grocery chain, was known for its strong brand and loyal customer base.
+Whole Foods, a premium grocery chain and one of the leading consumer companies in the grocery sector, was known for its strong brand and loyal customer base.
 Amazon, already a leader in online retail, sought to bridge the gap between online and physical shopping.

 Strategic Goals and Synergies